Socially responsible investing: Positive investing

 Positive investing is the new generation of socially responsible investing.
 It involves making investments in activities and companies believed to have a positive social impact.
 Positive investing suggested a broad revamping of the industry's methodology for driving change through investments.
 Positive investing goes beyond traditional socially responsible investing by not only avoiding harmful industries, but actively seeking out and supporting companies and projects that create measurable positive social and environmental impacts.
 This approach includes investments in areas such as renewable energy (e.g., solar and wind power projects), affordable housing developments, education technology startups, healthcare innovations, and sustainable agriculture initiatives.
 These investments aim to generate both financial returns and tangible benefits for society and the environment.
 This investment approach allows investors to positively express their values on corporate behavior issues such as social justice and the environment through stock selection – without sacrificing portfolio diversification or long-term performance.
 Positive screening pushes the idea of sustainability, not just in the narrow environmental or humanitarian sense, but also in the sense of a company's long-term potential to compete and succeed.
 In 2015, Morgan Stanley conducted a review of 10,000 funds and concluded "strong sustainability" investments outperformed weak sustainability investments, tackling the idea of a trade-off between positive impact and financial return. while the Global Impact Investing Network's 2015 report on benchmarks and returns in impact investing in private equity and venture capital found market-rate or market-beating returns were common in impact investments.

 Impact investing

-Impact investing is the alternative investment (i.e. private equity) approach to Positive investing.
+Impact investing is the alternative investment (i.e. private equity) approach to positive investing.
 In 2014, the UK's presidency of the G8 created a Social Impact Investment Task Force which produced a series of reports that defined impact investing as "those that intentionally target specific social objectives along with a financial return and measure the achievement of both".
-Impact investing, capitalizes businesses that potentially provide social or environmental impact at a scale that purely philanthropic interventions usually cannot reach.
+Impact investing capitalizes businesses that potentially provide social or environmental impact at a scale that purely philanthropic interventions usually cannot reach.
 This capital may be in a range of forms including private equity, debt, working capital lines of credit, and loan guarantees.
 Examples in recent decades include many investments in microfinance, community development finance, and clean technology.
-Impacting investing has its roots in the venture capital community, and an investor will often take active role mentoring or leading the growth of the company or start-up.
+Impacting investing has its roots in the venture capital community, and an investor will often take an active role mentoring or leading the growth of the company or start-up.